To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 Car collisions are one of the leading causes of injury in the United States.
 Injuries caused by vehicle collisions can range from broken bones and contusions to traumatic brain injury and other catastrophic or permanently disabling afflictions.
 Car wrecks also can be the cause of wrongful death.
-When some people sustain injuries in auto accidents, they may erroneously assume that they can handle the insurance claims process on their own.
+When some people sustain severe injuries in auto accidents, they may erroneously assume that they can handle the insurance claims process on their own.
 Unfortunately, these people are doing themselves a disservice.
 There are several reasons why car accident claims require the assistance of a West Virginia car accident attorney.
 Some of the most important include: